jonathanlin0/ai/README.md

 ### `lstm.py`
 Implemented an LSTM with 2 fc connected layers at thje end.
 Didn't achieve any results better than the RNN implementation.
 Tried a few different parameters.
 Reached the same maximum accuracy of 86.64%.

+## GAN
+### `gan_mnist.py`
+This GAN generates hand written numbers using the MNIST dataset.
+This project could be extended to generate handwritten text.

+#### Method 1
+Create a GAN for each possible character.
+Then use the generator of each GAN network to create the individual letters for whatever you want to write.

+#### Method 2
+Create a GAN network that's trained on all the characters.
+Then get a really good character classifier (discriminator) to choose which specific character you want to type.

+## Utility Files

+### `util/unzip_imagenet_train.bat`
+The imagenet training data is really weird.
+It's a zipped folder of zipped folders.
+So this script unzips all the "mini" folders, assuming that the parent `.tar` folder has already been unzipped.
+So this script extracts the child `.tar` folders that contain the actual photos.